News & Trending Money News

 pressmaster/Adobe woman photographing painting

-Look up the name of the artist whose work you're trying to verify or are considering purchasing.
-What does the signature look like?
+Look up the name of the artist whose work you're trying to verify or purchase.
+What does their signature look like?
 Is it their full name, with a flourish at the end?
 Do they scribble their initials or mark their work with a symbol?

 Some artists don't sign their work, and this could help you identify the piece as an original.